Is Trauma From Your Past Affecting Your Present?

 Trauma, whether it is a one-time event or a chronic negative experience, can show up in anyone’s life, regardless of career path, socioeconomic level, cultural background, or age.
 The statistics surrounding trauma are grim and underscore how widespread it is.
 According to the Veterans Association, PTSD affects 6 out of 10 men and 5 out of 10 women.
 Research shows that as many as 13 percent of women in the US are victims of forcible rape.
 And it is estimated that 20 percent of female children are sexually abused in their own families.

 Many of us think PTSD only affects members of the military, police force, or people who have witnessed a traumatic event, suffered physical (or sexual) abuse, or come from poor backgrounds where trauma is often rampant.
 But those of us whose lives appear to be “successful” or “normal” can experience trauma.
-If we grew up with emotionally or verbally abusive parents, or in homes where one or more parents had substance abuse issues, then trauma was as ever-present as the air we breathed.
+If we grew up with emotionally or verbally abusive or neglectful parents, or in homes where one or more parents had substance abuse issues, then trauma was as ever-present as the air we breathed.

 It is this more subtle form of trauma inflicted by our parents or caretakers—those we looked to for love and protection—that we often carry into our adult lives without recognizing it.
 When we suffer mental or psychological abuse at the hands of our parents, we may not even realize that we’ve experienced trauma.
 The experience was, after all, our version of normal.
 Rather than acknowledge it, we learned to stuff our pain inside, deny our feelings, and “numb out” in order to survive.